 To know more about the best interior paint:

-If you want to know more than you will ever need to know, try some articles about the chemistry of paint and here.
+If you want to know more than you will ever need to know, try some articles about the chemistry of paint and on the Ben Moore website.
 But to keep this short, I will say that if you want to save money and not have headaches (and not have toxins in your lungs and house), buy high-quality paint from the best paint brands: Benjamin Moore or Sherwin Williams.
 They are the best paint brands.
 Those indoor paint actually cost less in the long run, and they are for sure the best interior paint you can find.